mochi/mochikit/doc/rst/MochiKit/Visual.rst

 :mochidef:`tagifyText(element[, tagifyStyle])`:

-    Transform a node text into nodes containing one letter by tag.
+    Transform the node text into ``SPAN`` nodes each containing a single letter.
+Only text nodes that are immediate children will be modified by this function.

+    element:
+        An element ID string or a DOM node (see :mochiref:`MochiKit.DOM.getElement`).

     tagifyStyle:
-        style to apply to character nodes, default to 'position: relative'.
+        Style to apply to each new ``SPAN`` node, defaults to ``'position: relative'``.

     *Availability*:
         Available in MochiKit 1.4+